jcalvinowens/ircam-viewer/README.md

 make a finished product.
 But you can record RGB directly from a live camera.

 The "-n" command line flag will record 16-bit video without rendering output, so you can use a headless machine to drive the camera.
+For uses where no GUI is required, build the "nosdl" target as described above.

 Playback
 --------